Magneet/Horizon_Rest_API_Python/vmware_horizon.md

         The following keys are required to be present in the json: multi_session_mode, executable_path and enable_pre_launch Requires ad_domain_id, username and password in plain text.
         Available for Horizon 8 2006 and later.

+    `update_rds_server(self, rds_server_id: str, max_sessions_count_configured: int, max_sessions_type_configured: str, enabled: bool = True)`
+    :   Schedule/reschedule a request to update the image in an instant clone desktop pool

+        Requires the rds_server_id as string, enabled as booleanm max_sessions_count_configured as int and max_sessions_type_configured as string enabled defaults to True, the options for max_sessions_type_configured are: UNLIMITED, LIMITED, UNCONFIGURED Available for Horizon 8 2012 and later.

 `Monitor(url: str, access_token: dict)`
 :   Default object for the monitor class used for the monitoring of the various VMware Horiozn services.